jolie/website/www/downloads.md

 [link](http://support.microsoft.com/kb/310519).

 Execute the `ant dist-install` command from inside the directory where you downloaded the source code of Jolie.
-Follow the on-screen instructions at the end of the installation procedure.
+Follow the on-screen instructions at the end of the installation procedure about the environment variables.

 ### Troubleshooting (Windows)